 In 1934 Gene Rodemich became ill while his Orchestra was being recorded accompanying a National Broadcasting Company program on Sunday nights.
 In spite of having been stricken with a severe cold he insisted on continuing.
-On February 24th 1934 he was taken to a local Medical Arts Sanitarium where he died from lobar pneumonia three days later.
+But this poor choice would prove fatal and on February 24th 1934 Gene was taken to a local Medical Arts Sanitarium where he died from lobar pneumonia three days later.

 If you enjoy 20sJazz.com, Please Share us with your Friends.